Amid68/Fake-News-Detection/feature_engineering/ISOT_FE/ISOT_FE.md

     print(f"Enhanced cleaned text: {fake_news['enhanced_cleaned_text'].iloc[i][:100]}")
 ```

+    Sample of enhanced cleaned true news:

+    Original text beginning: WASHINGTON (Reuters) - The head of a conservative Republican faction in the U.S. Congress, who voted
+    Basic cleaned text: WASHINGTON - The head of a conservative Republican faction in the U.S. Congress, who voted this mont
+    Enhanced cleaned text: WASHINGTON - The head of a conservative Republican faction in the U.S. Congress, who voted this mont

+    Original text beginning: WASHINGTON (Reuters) - Transgender people will be allowed for the first time to enlist in the U.S. m
+    Basic cleaned text: WASHINGTON - Transgender people will be allowed for the first time to enlist in the U.S. military st
+    Enhanced cleaned text: WASHINGTON - Transgender people will be allowed for the first time to enlist in the U.S. military st

+    Sample of enhanced cleaned fake news:

+    Original text beginning: Donald Trump just couldn t wish all Americans a Happy New Year and leave it at that.
+Instead, he had
+    Basic cleaned text: Donald Trump just couldn t wish all Americans a Happy New Year and leave it at that.
+Instead, he had
+    Enhanced cleaned text: Donald Trump just couldn t wish all Americans a Happy New Year and leave it at that.
+Instead, he had

+    Original text beginning: House Intelligence Committee Chairman Devin Nunes is going to have a bad day.
+He s been under the as
+    Basic cleaned text: House Intelligence Committee Chairman Devin Nunes is going to have a bad day.
+He s been under the as
+    Enhanced cleaned text: House Intelligence Committee Chairman Devin Nunes is going to have a bad day.
+He s been under the as

 I'm using this enhanced cleaning approach because:

 1. It removes high-bias markers like "(Reuters)" that could lead to overfitting